Delicious and Easy French Toast Recipe

 Best Types of Bread for French Toast

-The bread you choose can make or break your French toast.
+The bread you choose is important.
+It can make or break your French toast.
 Here are some top choices:

 • Brioche: Soft, slightly sweet, and buttery.